jarvcol/NightWatchNJS/README.md

 To create the project I used Visual Studio Code, node v10.1.0, nightwatch v0.9.21, ChromeDriver 2.41 and selenium-server-standalone-3.13.0.jar

 Please refer to nightwatch.json if needed to change some of the project settings

+This project has a lot of improvement opportunities but it is my first time with JS and nightwatchjs.